wuxxin/salt-shared/roles/imgbuilder/preseed/README.md

 -----
  * defaults.jinja: apt-proxy-mirror needs a pillar default instead a hardcoded entry
  * crypt late hook: only execute if hardisk is found encrypted
+ * add virt-what to optional install initrd and optional host boot initrd (see extra/virt-what)

 Target:
 -------